Lights, Camera, Crypto-Transaction – How a Lending Journalist Raised Millions to Build Magic Lamps Through the Murky World of Initial Coin Offerings

 Popescu corroborates a number of details about the ICO, however.
 He confirmed the ICO price of a PIX token to be 12 cents, the US dollar price people had to pay per token.
 Cryptocurrency exchanges, where token speculators can buy and sell tokens online, show the trading value of a PIX token currently hovering around 6 cents, which translates into roughly a 50% loss in value.

-Investors feeling cheated by such a loss can’t contest the purchase of PIX tokens with their credit card issuers.
+Investors feeling hurt by such a loss can’t contest the purchase of PIX tokens with their credit card issuers.
 That’s because of a requirement that token sales had to be purchased with ether (ETH), the currency of the Ethereum blockchain.
 While ether is arguably similar to Bitcoin, it operates on an entirely different blockchain.

 It’s a byzantine procedure.
 And for investors – especially for those who are not exactly tech-savvy – the rigmarole makes it nearly impossible for them to recover their money should they feel buyer’s remorse.
 Neither the video nor the Lampix white paper mentions any buyer restrictions.
 Indeed, Lampix’s white paper specifies that “anyone” in the global market can participate.
 That means that an investor could theoretically be underage or a citizen of Iran or North Korea.
 (When asked what steps Lampix took with regards to KYC/AML, Popescu said, we “implemented the standard ones with partners specialized in it.”)
 Investors could even be citizens of the UK where Popescu is banned from being a company director.